kshehadeh/hanto/packages/ansie/README.md

 2. Make the necessary changes to the grammar.
 This could involve adding new rules, modifying existing ones, or fixing bugs.
 3. Run the generate.ts script to generate a new parser.
 You can do this by running `bun parser:generate`
 4. The updated parser will be written to `generated-parser.js`.
-5. Any new grammar that added or fixed remember to add a test to `test/fixtures.json`
+5. Any new grammar that added or fixed remember to add a test to `test/test-markup-strings.json`

+## Testing

+Test files are colocated with the files that they are testing using the format `<filename>.test.ts`.
+For composition and markup tests, we automatically generate fixture files from an array of test string and commands.

+Many of the tests are built off of fixtures that can be re-recorded at any time using the `tests:record` script.

+`test-composer-commands` is a file that export an array where each item in the array is a function that runs an compose command.
+When you run `bun run tests:record` each of these functions is executed and the results are stored in the `composer-fixtures.json` file which is then run as part of the package's tests.

+`test-markup-strings` is an array of valid markup strings that are used during the `bun run tests:record` script to generate the `compiler-fixtures.json` file which contains the inputs and expected outputs.

+**You should only rerecord the fixtures if you are confident that they will generate correct output**